omnetpp/omnetpp/samples/histograms/README.txt

 A demo for the density estimation/histogram classes.

-Demonstrates:
- - collecting observations into statistics objects
- - saving statistics objects to file and restoring them

 About the model

 The network consists of a single module.
 It goes into a loop to generate